 Bachelor of Science (BS) in Computer Engineering

-The undergraduate program in Computer Engineering provides an education in the fundamentals of mathematics and the physical sciences, coupled with a strong emphasis on analysis and design of computer hardware and software that is essential for solving real-world engineering problems.
+The undergraduate program in Computer Engineering (CoE), a joint program of the Swanson School of Engineering and the School of Computing and Information, is officially housed in the Swanson school.
+Computer Engineering provides an education in the fundamentals of mathematics and the physical sciences coupled with a strong emphasis on analysis and design of computer hardware and software systems.

-The program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The program is accredited by the Engineering Accreditation Commission of ABET.